Directional boring: Technique

 Directional boring is used for installing infrastructure such as telecom and power cable conduits, water lines, sewer lines, gas lines, oil lines, product pipelines, and environmental remediation casings.
 It is used for crossing waterways, roadways, shore approaches, congested areas, environmentally sensitive areas, and areas where other methods are costlier or not possible.
 It is used instead of other techniques to provide less traffic disruption, lower cost, deeper and/or longer installation, no access pit, shorter completion times, directional capabilities, and environmental safety.
+The cost of directional boring varies based on factors such as soil conditions, bore length, and pipe diameter.
+Costs can range significantly depending on project complexity and location.

 The technique has extensive use in urban areas for developing subsurface utilities as it helps in avoiding extensive open cut trenches.
 The use requires that the operator have complete information about existing utilities so that they can plan the alignment to avoid damaging those utilities.
 Since uncontrolled drilling can lead to damage, different agencies/government authorities owning the urban right-of-way or the utilities have rules for safe work execution.
 For standardization of the techniques, different trenchless technology promoting organizations have developed guidelines for this technique.

 Process

 The process starts with the receiving hole and entrance pits.
 These pits will allow the drilling fluid to be collected and reclaimed to reduce costs and prevent waste.
 The first stage drills a pilot hole on the designed path, and the second stage (reaming) enlarges the hole by passing a larger cutting tool known as the back reamer.
 The reamer's diameter depends on the size of the pipe to be pulled back through the bore hole.
 The driller increases the diameter according to the outer diameter of the conduit and to achieve optimal production.
 The third stage places the product or casing pipe in the enlarged hole by way of the drill stem; it is pulled behind the reamer to allow centering of the pipe in the newly reamed path.

 Horizontal directional drilling is done with the help of a viscous fluid known as drilling fluid.
 It is a mixture of water and, usually, bentonite or polymer continuously pumped to the cutting head or drill bit to facilitate the removal of cuttings, stabilize the bore hole, cool the cutting head, and lubricate the passage of the product pipe.
 The drilling fluid is sent into a machine called a reclaimer which removes the drill cuttings and maintains the proper viscosity of the fluid.
 Drilling fluid holds the cuttings in suspension to prevent them from clogging the bore.
 A clogged bore creates back pressure on the cutting head, slowing production.

+A mud motor (or drilling motor) may be used to steer the direction of the bore hole.